Moselsteig Trail: Hike and Wine Along The Moselle

 Hiking the Moselsteig?
 These Are the Best Options

-To hike the entire Moselsteig, you will need almost a month.
+Hiking the entire Moselsteig takes nearly a month.
 The entire route covers 365 kilometers, so it's pretty easy to know which options you must have done at least.
 At Bookatrekking.com, we send you to Germany with a hiking guide combining the best hiking routes as well as local secrets.
 Below are just a few of the options that make the Moselsteig so special.

 Hiking the Moselsteig?
 These Are the Best Options